kantraksel/workshoptool/README.md

 Simple tool for downloading addons from Steam Workshop.

-Tool has been designed for L4D2 dedicated servers (where host_workshop_collection still does not exist), but should work for any other game's workshop.
+Tool has been designed for L4D2 dedicated servers (where host_workshop_collection still does not exist), but should work for any other game's workshop (sometimes workshop is private and you need to use Steam or external web services).

 [MIT Licensed](./LICENSE)